Betsy Damon: Non-profit and NGO connections

-One of Damon's goals was to eliminate sexism.
+One of Damon's goals was to eliminate sexism through grassroot movements.
 From 1980 to 2000 Damon founded and directed No Limits for Women Artists, an international organization that sought to improve female leadership and help men in becoming independent allies.
 No Limits for Women Artists worked to foster strong connections among its members, requiring members to participate in daily phone calls with each other.
 These calls gave women the opportunity to talk about their art, goals, motivation, and productivity.

 In 1991 Damon founded Keepers of the Waters, a nonprofit organization that serves as an international community to encourage "art, science and community projects for the understanding and remediation of living water systems."
 The nonprofit is run with a collaborative approach and was started with the support of the Hubert Humphrey Institute.

 In 2006, Damon, alongside a group of artists, scientists, and funders, met in Vancouver and created a summary report for UNESCO titled "Art in Ecology – A Think Tank on Arts and Sustainability."
 UNESCO had commissioned a report in advance of this meeting titled "Mapping the Terrain of Contemporary EcoART Practice", of which the meeting and summary report were a result.